deemoney14/deemoney14.github.io/_publications/2009-10-01-paper-title-number-1.md

 o	Control access using Security Groups to ensure only necessary traffic gets through.

-o	For future projects, I'll use AWS Secrets Manager or KMS for managing sensitive information like database credentials.
+            	                 For future projects,

+I'll use AWS Secrets Manager or KMS for managing sensitive information like database credentials.

 The Power of Persistence: Debugging was challenging, especially with the 502 errors, but I learned that sometimes, you need to destroy and redeploy resources to get things working.
 And don’t be afraid to ask for help or dive into documentation and tutorials.